denniszelle/pyoae/README.md

 ## Documentation

-We provide a comprehensive online documentation of the API on the [EARLAB website](https://www.earlab.de/doc/pyoae/).
+For detailed information on the code, please refer to the [API online documentation](https://www.earlab.de/doc/pyoae/).

 ## Support